Brunno-DaSilva/website-accessibility/README.md

 # Warm Up Exercise

-## Intro to Accessability for the Web
+## Intro to Accessibility for the Web

 When we refer to a web site as being accessible, we mean that this site is available to anyone.
-Web site accessability, refers to the ability of an user to interact with the web site differently from the narrow range of the "typical" user scenario, specially users with some type of impairment or disability.
+Web site accessibility, refers to the ability of an user to interact with the web site differently from the narrow range of the "typical" user scenario, specially users with some type of impairment or disability.
 A site is accessible when people can perceive, understand, navigate, and interact with it.

 W3.org has a [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG20/) that goes in-depth through a wide range of recommendations for making web content more accessible.
-This accessability guidelines ensure that users with visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities can interact with the Web site just like any other user.
+This accessibility guidelines ensure that users with visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities can interact with the Web site just like any other user.

 WCAG is organized around four principles often called by the acronym **POUR**: